 How much money can I put into an ISA?

-You can invest the full allowance in cash if you want to, or in stocks and shares, or a combination of the two.
+You can invest the full allowance in cash if you want to, or in stocks and shares, or in innovative finance ISAs, or a combination of these.

 Do cash ISAs pay high rates of interest?

 The rates on cash ISAs vary so you should search the market to make sure you get the best deal.